foldsters/foldsters.github.io/index.md

 ### Who I am

 My name is Matthew Giallourakis, but I go by Foldster online.
-I am currently a graduate student studying robotics at Florida Polytechnic University.
+I have a Master's degree in Electrical Robotics and a Bachelor's in Mechanical Engineering.
 My main area of research is computational origami, and I have interests in pretty much everything in the STEM and Art fields.
 I work on a lot of projects that I will update this page with.